r-portas/infs2200/past_exams/2015_final.md

 ### 1.3) Explain the 3 main heuristics used in algebraic query optimization

+1. Selection operations are performed as _early_ as possible to reduce the number of _tuples_
+2. Projection operations are performed as _early_ as possible to reduce the number of _attributes_
+3. The selection and joining operations that are the _most restrictive_ are executed first

 ### 1.4) In the timeout mechanism for handling deadlocks, compare the pros and cons of long timeout vs short timeout

 __Long timeout__: